mozilla-services/heka/docs/source/developing/plugin.rst

 ==============

 The core of the Heka engine is written in the `Go <http://golang.org>`_ programming language.
-Heka supports four different types of plugins (inputs, decoders, filters, and outputs), which are also written in Go.
+Heka supports five different types of plugins (inputs, decoders, filters, encoders, and outputs), which are also written in Go.
 This document will try to provide enough information for developers to extend Heka by implementing their own custom plugins.
 It assumes a small amount of familiarity with Go, although any reasonably experienced programmer will probably be able to follow along with no trouble.

+*NOTE*: Heka also supports the use of security sandboxed `Lua
+<http://www.lua.org>`_ code for implementing the core logic of decoder,
-*NOTE*: Heka also supports the use of `Lua <http://www.lua.org>`_ for dynamically loaded, security sandboxed filter plugins.
-This document only covers the use of Go plugins.
+filter, and encoder plugins.
+This document only covers the development of Go plugins.
 You can learn more about sandboxed plugins in the :ref:`sandbox` section.

 .. _extending_definitions: